 Some may think that they need more insulation to effectively lower their energy bills and keep all the warm air inside their house and cool air out.
 But that’s not actually the ideal way to boost your home’s energy efficiency.
 The best way to ensure that your home runs at peak performance is to keep your insulation and attic ventilation system working together.

 While insulation helps to hold air inside and outside your home, the intake and exhaust vents throughout your roof system will help keep a consistent air temperature in your attic space.
-Too much insulation in your attic and your home may seem warmer but poor ventilation will lead to water leaks and future problems.
+Too much insulation in your attic may make your home seem warmer, but poor ventilation will lead to water leaks and future problems.

 How to Maintain Your Roof Ventilation System